-Every year in March, Austin, TX hosts one of the most influential music festivals in the world.
-The SXSW Music Festival and Conference is a of artists, industry professionals, and fans from all over the world for a week of seemingly non-stop performances by iconic artists.
-If you're interested in wetting your whiskers in anything music related this is something that should be on your schedule year after year.
-One thing to keep in mind while you gear up for festival week, opportunities to make professional connections seem to develop best over tacos and a cold beer.
-Works every time.
+Austin, TX is home to one of the most influential music conferences in the world.
+The SXSW Music Festival and Conference hosts artists, industry professionals, and fans from all over the world for a week of seemingly non-stop performances, panels, and workshops lead by industry icons and artists.
+If you're interested in anything industry related, SXSW is something you should have on your schedule year after year.

-Looking back to 2017, my first year attending, I had a general idea of what to expect, I mean, Austin's a weird place to begin with so like...
-YOLO right?
-I've been to my fair share of festivals over the years, but nothing would've prepared me for this level of intensity.
-Picture this, a panel session with your favorite artist, a showcase with that band you found on Spotify, a pop-up performance at the venue you're at right now, special appearances by random personalities, and exclusive parties with STACKED lineups, all happening at the same time, and you've gotta choose ONE.
-Now picture that, hour-for-hour, for six days straight.
-Mayhem, to say the least.
-Luckily, for all you, first time festival + conference attendees, we bring you tips from our OG SXSW crew.
+Looking back to our first time attending in 2017, we had a general idea of what to expect, I mean, Austin's a weird place to begin with so like... what's the worst that could happen?
+We'd each been to our fair share of festivals over the years, but nothing could've prepared us for this level of intensity.
+Pure mayhem, to say the least.
+Panel sessions with industry executives, showcases with free food, pop-up performances all over Downtown, PLUS exclusive parties with lineups better than Coachella, all happening at the same time, and you can only choose ONE.
+Now picture that, for six days straight.

 Water is Life